- Develop rapport.

 - Create a narrative of the trauma.

-This four-step approach is supported by significant empirical evidence about trauma treatment with youth and young adults.
+This approach is supported by significant evidence about what is effective with youth and young adults.

 Most of the trauma survivors I meet with have experienced complex trauma –– which we can define as recurring trauma that is interpersonal in nature and has been perpetrated by someone who’d typically be considered trustworthy.